 As the night came in the lake looked magical under the Moonlight.
 We had our dinner and covered ourselves properly and slept cozily as the night was freezing cold.

 After our delish breakfast at the camp, we headed back to Leh.
 Our first destination for the day was Changla Pass.
-The route was adventures, visibility was zero because of fog.
+The route was adventurous, visibility was zero because of fog.
 We were heading to an altitude and the temperature was falling drastically.
-After reaching Changala Pass, second highest Motorable Pass, the climb to the pass is very steep, at an altitude of 17,590 ft.
+After reaching Changala Pass, the second-highest Motorable Pass, the climb to the pass is very steep, at an altitude of 17,590 ft.
 We got down to click a few pictures but the temperature was too low to stay any longer.

 It took us a total of 6 hours to get back to Leh.
 We then checked into our Guesthouse- Raku Guesthouse.
 Relaxed and later went down to the main market to have some food and buy some local stuff as a memorial.
 The trip to Ladakh was coming to an end.
 It was our last night in Leh, so we planned to party and sit outside and reunite all our memories of Ladakh.